TheCrowned/Post-Pay-Counter/readme.txt

 == Frequently Asked Questions ==
 = You said I could pay per visit.
-How do I do that? = The plugin does not keep track of visits, it can only keep it in mind when computing the payment.
+How do I do that? = There's an [apt tutorial here](http://www.thecrowned.org/pay-writers-per-visit-wordpress).
+However, note that Post Pay Counter does not keep track of visits, it can only keep it in mind when computing the payment.
 You either need to have a plugin who keeps track of visits, and put the post_meta name of the field in which it stores the visits (must be a number), or get the PRO version of Post Pay Counter and use your Google Analytics account to get visits data.

 = I installed the plugin but it does not show up in the menu.
 Also, if I go to the settings page, it says I am not authorized =
 That is probably due to a permissions manager plugin you have on your blog.
 Check that capabilities *post_pay_counter_access_stats* and *post_pay_counter_manage_options* are correctly assigned and working.

+= Can I pay for BBPress contents? =
+It is indeed possible to pay for BBPress topics and replies with Post Pay Counter.

+In *Post Pay Counter > Options > Miscellanea > Allowed post types*, make sure you have *Topic* and *Reply* ticked, and those types of contents will be included in countings.

 = I don't want errors to be logged =
 Set to *false* the constant *PPC_DEBUG_LOG* in *post-pay-counter.php*, it is located at line 44.